WPP AGM Trading Update

 - First four months revenue, net sales and profits well above budget and ahead of last year

-- Constant currency net debt at 30 April 2016 up £589 million on same date in 2015, with average net debt in first four months of 2016 up by £746 million over same period in 2015, continuing to reflect strong acquisition activity and continuing share buy-backs
+- Constant currency net debt at 30 April 2017 up £344 million on same date in 2016, with average net debt in first four months of 2017 up by £415 million over same period in 2016, an improving trend over the first quarter, although it continues to reflect strong acquisition activity, including debt acquired on the merger with STW of approximately £150 million and continuing share buy-backs

 “First, a few comments on current trading.

-In the first four months of 2016, reported revenue was up 10.7% at £4.182 billion.
-Revenue in constant currency was up 8.8%, continuing to reflect the slight currency tailwinds seen in the first quarter, principally reflecting the weakness of sterling against the US dollar and the euro.
-On a like-for-like basis, excluding the impact of acquisitions and currency fluctuations, revenue was up 4.3%, compared with the same period last year.
-Reported net sales were up 9.0% at £3.571 billion, up 7.2% in constant currency and up 3.1% like-for-like, similar to the first quarter.
-The gap between revenue growth and net sales growth also remains similar to the same period last year, reflecting the scale of digital media purchases in media investment management and data investment management direct costs.
+In the first four months of 2017, reported revenue was up 15.9% at £4.846 billion.
+Revenue in constant currency was up 3.4%, continuing to reflect the weakness of sterling against the US dollar, the euro and other major currencies.
+On a like-for-like basis, excluding the impact of acquisitions and currency fluctuations, revenue was up 0.7%, compared with the same period last year, an improvement over the first quarter growth of 0.2%.
+Reported net sales were up 16.7% at £4.168 billion, up 4.0% in constant currency and up 0.7% like-for-like, almost the same as first quarter growth of 0.8%.
+The gap between revenue growth and net sales growth in April reversed the trend seen in the first quarter, continuing to reflect the scale of digital media purchases in media investment management and data investment management direct costs.

-The United Kingdom, with year-to-date, like-for-like revenue and net sales growth of 3.2% and 2.7% respectively, was slightly weaker in the month than the first quarter of 2016, perhaps reflecting Brexit uncertainties.
-The Group’s media investment management, public relations and public affairs, branding & identity and other specialist communications businesses, continued to perform well, with advertising, data investment management and healthcare slightly slower.
+The United Kingdom, with year-to-date, like-for-like revenue and net sales growth of 5.6% and 5.1% respectively, improved markedly over the first quarter, with the Group’s advertising and media investment management, public relations and public affairs and branding & identity businesses, showing stronger growth than the first quarter.

 Business sector review